-It is commonly known as asphalt concrete, refers to a composite material used for paving roadways and other transportation infrastructure.
+It is commonly known as asphalt concrete and refers to a composite material used for paving roadways and other transportation infrastructure.

 It consists of liquid asphalt binder and graded mineral aggregate stones mixed together to form a viscoelastic mixture optimized for constructability and traffic loads.